 In 1954 the Algerian War of Independence began.
 Algerian nationalists, the Front de Libération Nationale (known as the FLN), waged a guerilla war against French forces in the country.
 A French militia, whose aim was to maintain French control over Algeria, the Organisation Armée Secrète (known as the OAS), also joined the fighting.
 Bombs in restaurants, cafes and community centres were common.
 Throughout the war, a number of significant antisemitic events occurred.
 In 1956 a coordinated series of seventy antisemitic attacks took place.
 In 1960 the Algiers Great Synagogue was looted.
 In 1961 the Jewish cemetery of Oran was vandalised, and throughout the war several Jewish people were murdered in antisemitic attacks.

-In 1962 Algeria gained independence from France.
-The new Government decreed that citizenship would only be granted to those residents with paternal Muslim heritage.
+Algeria gained independence in 1962 and the new Government decreed that citizenship would only be granted to those residents with paternal Muslim heritage.
 This meant that Algerian Jews were no longer citizens or protected by the law.
 Along with the Pieds-Noirs (the colonial French community of Algeria), almost all of the 140,000 strong Jewish population of Algeria fled the country.
-The majority of the community went to France, although some decided to flee to Israel instead.
-In 1965, Government discrimination against the remaining Jewish population increased with heavy taxes and synagogue seizures.
-By 1969 only one thousand Jews remained in Algeria.
-These remaining Jews fled the country in 1994 after threats were made against the community by the Armed Islamic Group and the last remaining synagogue was abandoned.
+The majority of the community went to France, although it is estimated around 10,000 chose to go to Israel instead.
+It is thought that no more than 1,000 Jews opted to remain in Algeria.
+In 1965 all synagogues were seized and converted to mosques.
+In 1991 the Algerian Civil War broke out.
+By this time, it is thought that no more than fifty Jews remained in the country.
+In 2005 the Algerian government passed a law guaranteeing freedom of religion, opening the way for Jewish tourists to visit historical and religious sites.